-The Masters in Special Educational Needs (MSEN) is a blended programme open to qualified experienced teachers working in primary and post-primary schools, or in special schools or classes or in other recognised educational centres.
+The Masters in Special Educational Needs (MSEN) is a blended programme open to qualified experienced teachers working in primary and post-primary schools, in special schools or classes or in other recognised educational centres.

-- Eligible applicants will have at least three years' teaching experience, with at least one year in Special Education.
+- Eligible applicants will have at least three years' teaching experience.

 How to Apply and Closing Dates

 All Applicants must submit

 - Certified academic transcripts for each and every year of study

 - Brief CV highlighting relevant work experience, including relevant experience teaching learners with learning support and/or special educational needs.

 - Personal statement of 500 words maximum indicating area of research interest